ballerina-platform/ballerina-dev-website/learn/user-guide/getting-started/writing-your-first-ballerina-program.md

 Next, let's create a Ballerina HTTP client and use that to invoke the service.

-## Creating an HTTP client to invoke the service
+## Creating an HTTP Client to Invoke the Service

 A Ballerina client is a component, which interacts with a network-accessible service.
 It aggregates one or more actions that can be executed on the network-accessible service and accepts configuration parameters related to the network-accessible service.